antonybudianto/angular-webpack-starter/README.md

 npm start
 ```

 and done!
-The browser will popup and you can start developing Angular!
+Open a browser and go to http://localhost:8080 and you can start developing Angular!
 Every changes to the file will refresh the browser automatically
 and it'll also compile your changed TypeScripts files to Javascript files.